 OCCHD Public Health Specialists and Epidemiologists remind us this is a guide for the entire county.
 These factors are known to increase the risk of WNV to the residents.
 This tool is a way to quantitatively and consistently monitor and compare risk of human West Nile infection.

-This week's Skeeter Meter risk number is in the low range at a 1.25.
+This week's Skeeter Meter risk number is in the normal range at 3.75.

 Here is the range: